GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

           which in turn contains a 'type' and 'version'
      - ListResources returns an advertisement RSpec (that is optionally validated with rspeclint)
+     - ListResources works properly with a delegated credential
      - ListResources FAILS when using a bad user credential
      - ListResources FAILS when using a valid but untrusted user credential